Chapters

 What is regenerative agriculture?

 In Peru, farmers cultivate certified organic and regenerative cotton.
 They receive support in their certification process and benefit from technical and financial assistance to enhance their production.
-In 2022, 5% of the organic cotton purchased by VEJA in Peru is Regenerative Organic Certified® cotton.

 The ROC (Regenerative Organic Certified®) is a standard specific to cotton, aiming to promote regenerative agricultural practices while ensuring animal welfare and equity for workers, surpassing the requirements of traditional organic farming.